mendhak/waveshare-epaper-display/README.md

 You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no, Weather.gov, VisualCrossing, and Climacell to provide temperature and weather forecasts.

-In `config.toml`, set the `provider` field under `[weather]` to choose which provider to use:
+In `config.toml`, under the `[weather]` section, set the `provider` to the provider you want to use.
+For example:

     [weather]
-    provider = "metoffice" # metoffice, climacell, accuweather, openweathermap, metno, met_eireann, weathergov, smhi, visualcrossing
+    ... your location details from above ... provider = "metoffice"                # metoffice, climacell, accuweather, openweathermap, metno, met_eireann, weathergov, smhi, visualcrossing

 Then configure the API key in the corresponding provider section below.